Charlbury Green Hub

-WWF TV ADVERT: We are the first generation that knows we are destroying the world and can be the last that can do anything about it.
+WWF TV ADVERT: We are the first generation that knows we are destroying the world and could be the last that can do anything about it.
 This is the choice.
 The food we eat, the things we buy, the way we live, we can win the biggest battles in the smallest moments, in every second of every day.
 Are you for the world or against it?
 It's time to decide . . .

 Charlbury Green Hub aims to promote a better understanding of our local countryside, food, energy, travel, and the wider implications for our planet's limited resources and climate change.
 We write articles regularly in the local Charlbury Chronicle, do food demonstrations including fermentation and sourdough bread, make cider for local festivals, advise on growing apple trees, teach people to scythe, organise monthly tool sharpening visits in the spring, manage the DIY Spares webpage for free paint etc, take thermal images of properties for local householders, advise about making compost and also reducing food waste.
 We organise recycling at the local festivals, Charlbury Beer Festival, Riverside Festival, Wychwood Fair and Street Fair where we welcome help from volunteers, and we also run a variety of very popular events every year, which are open to all local people and again we welcome volunteers to get involved:

 - Bring & Takes in March and October (also collect things for reuse or recycling - water filters, printer cartridges, mobile phones, spectacles, bras, batteries, light bulbs).

 - Big Apple Take-Aways every fortnight during September, October and November.

 - Secure Paper Shredding every May and November.